Pegasus Manufacturing looking to expand production

-GALESBURG, Ill. — Pegasus Manufacturing in Galesburg, Illinois received state recognition to celebrate Manufacturing Month in Illinois.
+GALESBURG, Ill. — Pegasus Manufacturing in Galesburg received state recognition to celebrate Manufacturing Month in Illinois.
 It comes after a year of supply shortages, labor shortages, and now a looming strike at John Deere.

+President of the company Ruth Whitehead says it’s a matter of locating those people that want to work in Galesburg.

-“We did find out along the way a lot of challenges that we hadn’t anticipated and one was trying to find talented workforce,” says Whitehead, “We thought that if we would come to an area where industry had moved out and we could move in and reemploy these wonderful people it would be easy and cost effective and we could help others while helping ourselves.”
+“We did find out along the way a lot of challenges that we hadn’t anticipated and one was trying to find talented workforce,” Whitehead said.
+“We thought that if we would come to an area where industry had moved out and we could move in and reemploy these wonderful people it would be easy and cost effective and we could help others while helping ourselves.”

 The company moved from Silicon Valley, California a few years back to utilize cheaper manufacturing prices in the Midwest.
 The company found a small town like Galesburg didn’t have as many people looking for that kind of work as expected.